Joseph C. Kempe, Esq., LL.M

 Educational Background: Post Doctorate Studies in International Tax and Offshore Financial Centers, Summa Cum Laude, St. Thomas University, 2000; Post Doctorate LL.M in Tax Law, University of Miami, 1983; JD, Cumberland School of Law, Samford University, 1982.
 Mr. Kempe received Congressional appointments to both the U.S. Military Academy at West Point and the U.S. Naval Academy at Annapolis in 1975, but declined them to accept a full football scholarship to the University of Miami.

-Community Involvement and Family: A member of the Board of Trustees of the Jupiter Medical Center Foundation since 1988, Mr. Kempe has been active in non-profit and community service.
-He presently serves on the Board of Trustees and the Foundation’s Investment Committee.
-Mr. Kempe is also a member of the Board of Directors of the Loxahatchee River Historical Society, which operates the Jupiter Inlet Lighthouse & Museum.
-As sports were an integral part of his upbringing, he is an active sponsor of various local athletic teams and events, particularly those in which his four children participate.
-His oldest son, Conner Ryan, graduated from Dartmouth College and was a four year starting quarterback, where he earned the starting job on his Varsity team as a freshman against Cornell.
-He was honored by receiving the Ivy League Player of the Week Award in that game.
+Community Involvement and Family: Mr. Kempe has been active in non-profit and community service his entire professional career.
+He organized the Jupiter Medical Center Foundation in 1988 and served on its Board of Trustees for 32 years and its Investment Committee through 2020 and the Covid pandemic.
+He resigned as Chair in 2020 as part of a reorganization of its management and to focus on the Firm’s growth and expansion.
+Mr. Kempe also served as a member of the Board of Directors of the Loxahatchee River Historical Society, which operates the Jupiter Inlet Lighthouse & Museum.
+In late 2020 Mr. Kempe resigned from all nonprofit boards and offices to focus on the expansion of the Firm and guidance of its teams of professionals, including two sons.
+As sports were an integral part of his upbringing, he is an active sponsor of the athletic teams and academic institutions in which his four children participate or have participated.
+His oldest son, Conner Ryan, graduated from Dartmouth College and was a four year starting quarterback.
 He finished his football career ranked third all-time in Dartmouth’s total yards, passing yards, and completions.
-Conner was accepted and attended the Bridge Program at the Tuck School of Business of Dartmouth, is a graduate of Stetson Law School, and received a post doctorate LL.M. degree in Tax Law at 5th ranked University of San Diego Law School, in San Diego, California.
+Conner was accepted and attended the Bridge Program at the Tuck School of Business of Dartmouth, is a graduate of Stetson Law School, and received a post doctorate LL.M., degree in Tax Law at 5th ranked University of San Diego Law School.
+Conner is now a member of the Firm.
 Mr. Kempe’s older daughter, Kirby Catherine, is a Rice University magna cum laude and Phi Beta Kappa graduate who attended on Trustee Distinguished and Century Scholar scholarships, and was the recipient of a Century Scholar Undergraduate Research Mentorship.
 As an intern at The Max Planck Institute in Evolutionary Economics in Jena, Germany, Kirby studied under and assisted its Director, Dr. Ulrich Whitt.
-She is presently a postdoctoral economics fellow at Stanford University, after accelerating her PhD in experimental and behavioral economics on a full fellowship at the eighth ranked Experimental Economics Department in the World, The Ohio State University.
-Her and her husband Sam Nielsen are presently living in Mountain View, California.
+After accelerating her PhD in experimental and behavioral economics on a full scholarship at the eighth ranked Experimental Economics Department in the World, The Ohio State University, she became a postdoctoral fellow in economics at Stanford University.
+While there she accepted a professorship at the California Institute of Technology, commonly rated the #1 research University in the World, and her and her husband, Sam Nielsen, are presently living in Glendale, California.
 Colby Jack, Mr. Kempe’s younger son, was an All American high school lacrosse player who graduated from Tufts University, with a US History major, and was a member of the 2014 and 2015 NCAA National Championship lacrosse teams.
-Colby was also accepted and attended the Bridge Program at the Tuck School of Business of Dartmouth, and is attending Ave Maria School of Law on an academic scholarship.
+Colby was also accepted and attended the Bridge Program at the Tuck School of Business of Dartmouth, and graduated cum laude from Ave Maria School of Law on an academic scholarship.
+Colby also received a tax law LL.M degree while attending the University of Florida’s 3rd ranked tax law program, where he graduated with honors.
+Colby is also a member of the Firm.
 Mr. Kempe’s younger daughter, Kylie Layne, was also a high school All American lacrosse player at The Benjamin School and received the Jackie Pitts Award from US Lacrosse her senior year of high school.
-She is a member of the Division I lacrosse team at Johns Hopkins.
+She is a member of the Division I lacrosse team at Johns Hopkins University but has been sidelined with knee injuries.
+She majors in Political Science with a minor in Entrepreneurship and Management and is expected to graduate with honors and to pursue a law degree.
 Mr. Kempe and his wife, Tami, have resided on the Treasure Coast since 1983 and he has resided in South Florida since 1957.

 Florida Bar Article: Integration of Trusts with Retirement Accounts:http://www.floridabar.org/DIVCOM/JN/JNJournal01.nsf/Author/A61DACFC78A431E285256ADB005D5E9E